Why does WebRTC need a dedicated subsystem for connecting? #

 Mapped Address might not be useful in all cases.
 If it is

-Address Dependent case is in fact solvable, if the STUN server can also forward packets for you to the peer!
+Address Dependent case is in fact solvable, if the host that runs the STUN server can also forward packets for you to the peer!
 This leads us to the solution using TURN below.

 RFC 5780 defines a method for running a test to determine your NAT Type.
-This would be useful because you would know ahead of time if direct connectivity was possible.
+This is useful because you would know ahead of time if direct connectivity is possible.

 TURN uses a dedicated server.
 This server acts as a proxy for a client.
 The client connects to a TURN Server and creates an

 Allocation.
 By creating an allocation, a client gets a temporary IP/Port/Protocol that can be used to send traffic back to the client.
 This new listener is known as the

 Relayed Transport Address.
 Think of it as a forwarding address, you give this out so that others can send you traffic via TURN!
 For each peer you give the